jshahadat/mobileHub-client-site/README.md

 ## About The App

-[NextPhone] NextPhone Want to sell old phone online and get some quick cash?
-Then, there is no better place than NextPhone; we assure you that.
-Forget all those troubles of going to a shop, pleading for the best price and then crossing your fingers for the safety of your data.
-NextPhone is the new one-stop to sell old phone online; it’s like a wish granted by god.
-Yes, you heard it right.
-With NextPhone’s smooth user experience, you can sell old phones online with just a few clicks.
-So, stay at your home, and sell old mobile phones right in the comfort of your home at the best possible price.
-No, that’s not a typo - it’s 100 per cent guaranteed.
-Introducing NextPhone, India’s biggest re-commerce website.
+[MobileHub]Welcome to MobileHub - Your Ultimate Destination to Sell Old Phones Online!
+Say goodbye to the hassle of traditional shops, haggling for the best price, and worrying about your data's safety.
+MobileHub is your one-stop solution for selling old phones online.
+It's as if your wish has been granted.
+With our seamless user experience, you can sell your old mobile phones from the comfort of your home with just a few clicks.
+Rest assured, you'll receive the best possible price, and it's 100% guaranteed.
+Allow us to introduce MobileHub, India's largest re-commerce website.

 ## Features